GiwrgosGln/ExpoFit/README.md

 - **Progress Tracking:** Visualize your progress over time with interactive charts and statistics.
 - **User-Friendly Interface:** Intuitive and easy-to-use interface for seamless navigation and a smooth user experience.

+## Backend API

+The app relies on a backend API for data storage and retrieval.
+The backend API is implemented in Go and can be found on GitHub at [Workout Tracker Backend Repository](https://github.com/GiwrgosGln/FitnessAPI).

 ## Usage

 1. **Browse Exercises:**